Percy B. Scurrah

-Percy Beall Scurrah (June 17, 1883 – July 14, 1970) was mayor of Victoria, British Columbia Canada from 1955 to 1961.
+Percy Beall Scurrah (June 17, 1883 – July 14, 1970) was mayor of Victoria, British Columbia, Canada from 1955 to 1961.
 He was the first mayor to have three consecutive terms.
 He is responsible for bringing the BC Ferries to Victoria - prior to that, the only service to the mainland (Vancouver) was through the CPR ferry through Nanaimo.
 He was born in Brechin, Ontario.

 Mayoral achievements

-Among his greatest achievements, aside from pulling Victoria out of a budget deficit, was the replacement of the "shaky" Point Ellice Bridge, and development of today's Centennial Square, commemorating the city's 100th birthday in January 1962.
+Aside from pulling Victoria out of a budget deficit, was the replacement of the "shaky" Point Ellice Bridge, and development of today's Centennial Square, commemorating the city's 100th birthday in January 1962.

 Private life

 Scurrah attended Hillcrest Academy in Ontario for his early education and later went to Queen's University in Kingston.

 He married Mabel Dynes in 1914, and for 65 years they resided at what became known as “The Scurrah House” at "19 King George Terrace" in Oak Bay, where he enjoyed gardening.
-(The house is now owned by the wife of an American diplomat, Mrs. Joan Dale).
+(The house is now owned by the wife of an American diplomat, Mrs. Joan Dale.)